kedlaya/same-class-number/README.md

 - `linalg.sage`: Sage subroutines for linear algebra.
 - `preamble.sage`: Common declarations for the notebooks in this folder.
 This includes some initialization code   plus a function `closeout` run at the end to report results.
 - The other files in this folder are Jupyter notebooks covering one (or more) Brill-Noether strata in genus 6 or 7.
 These require `polys.xlsx` and depend on Magma.
+  - Generic curves of genus 6 are handled in a series of three notebooks:
+     - `Genus 6 generic, part 1.ipynb` performs the orbit lookup tree calculation.
+Creates a temporary file `genus6-tuples.txt`.
+     - `Genus 6 generic, part 2.ipynb` find curves with 4 F\_2-points which form a g\^1\_4.
+Requires `genus6-tuples.txt`.
+     - `Genus 6 generic, part 3.ipynb` find all other curves.
+Requires `genus6-tuples.txt`.
-  - Generic (non-tetragonal) curves of genus 7 are handled in a series of three notebooks:
+  - Generic curves of genus 7 are handled in a series of three notebooks:
      - `Genus 7 generic, part 1.ipynb` performs the orbit lookup tree calculation.
 Creates a temporary file `6-tuples.txt`.
-     - `Genus 7 generic, part 2.ipynb` find curves with 6 F_2-points.
+     - `Genus 7 generic, part 2.ipynb` find curves with 6 F\_2-points.
 Requires `6-tuples.txt`.
-     - `Genus 7 generic, part 3.ipynb` find curves with 7 F_2-points.
+     - `Genus 7 generic, part 3.ipynb` find curves with 7 F\_2-points.
 Requires `6-tuples.txt`.